fireattack/python-scripts/README.md

 ## `util.py`

 Some utility functions mainly for myself.
 Read the code to get the idea.

 Some highlights:

 * download - a generic downloader
+* format_str - format a string to certain width and alignment.
+Supports wide characters like Chinese and Japanese.
+* compare_obj - recursively compare two objects.
+* Table - a simple table class.
+* parse_to_shortdate - parse a date string to a short date string ('%y%m%d').
+Supports more East Asian language formats than `dateutil.parser`.